smartdevicelink/sdl_overview_guides/docs/RPC Encryption/index.md

 ## Overview

-The RPC encryption feature is designed to protect RPC messages transmitted between a mobile application and SDL.
-RPCs that need encryption and RPCs that do not need encryption share the same RPC service with encryption enabled.
+The RPC Message Protection feature is designed to encrypt specific RPC messages transmitted between a mobile application and SDL.

-## Determining when Encryption is Needed
+## Determining When Encryption Is Needed

 ### SDL Application